oracle-samples/bysyscall/README.md

 - BPF programs can run in the kernel and populate memory-mapped maps with kernel data such that userspace can read those values (like pid in the case of getpid()) without making a system call.
-- BPF programs can trigger on specific events in kernel such as entering a pid namespace and update cache values in response to such events.
+- BPF programs can trigger on specific events in kernel such as `fork()`ing a new process, starting a new pthread or entering a pid namespace, and update cache values in response to such events.

 # bysyscall design